Jury orders Ford to pay software company $105 mln in trade secrets case

 The case is Versata Software Inc et al v Ford Motor Co, U.S. District Court, Eastern District of Michigan, No. 15-10628.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Ben Klayman in Detroit; Editing by Bernadette Baum)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Ben Klayman in Detroit; Editing by Bernadette Baum and Bill Berkrot)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))